antonvasilenko/celonis-labs-challenge/Investigation.md

 * Unit tests for domain layer while mocking services and db - to check business logic
 * No tests for db and services - they should be kept thin and simple
 * Integration tests from api level (supertest with given express app instance) - to check full flow.
 Mock only 3rd party http calls, i.e. services layer.
 Use mongodb-memory-server for db.

+### Task 3.

+From the description it looks like storing a snapshot of the person in the order was wrong idea.
+Looks like we actually want to update person details in created order.
+A bit conterintuitive for me and violates typical business needs, but let's follow along.

+In order to achieve that, we should:
+* store only personid in the order
+* store person object in separate persons collection
+* subscribe to person events and update persons in persons collection

+Seq diagramm suggests that we should update only persons that are related to the orders.
+Meaning NOT to keep the full replication of persons db in the orders db.

+Questions:
+ 1. how to react on person.deleted event?
+  Options:
+    * do nothing, skip handling
+    * mark person as deleted in persons collection

+    Decision: do not handle
+ 2. how to handle person.created event?
+   Options:
+    * do nothing, skip handling
+    * create person in persons collection

+    Decision: do not handle

+#### TODO task 3:
+- [] change mongo db schema to store only person id in the order
+- [] create persons collection
+- [] on order creation, lookup person and store in persons collection
+- [] on person update event from kafka, update persons in persons collection